Local German currency could be a model for Greece

 They pose no threat to replace the euro -- Europe's single currency -- but the increasing popularity of the regional parallel currencies reflects fears among Germans about the stability of the currency that replaced their Deutsche mark in 2002.

-"The 'Chiemgauer' is a quaint idea but it can't work on a national level," said Wolfgang Gerke, a banking professor and president of the Bavarian Financial Centre think tank.
+"The 'Chiemgauer' is a quaint idea but it can't work on a national level," said Wolfgang Gerke, a banking professor and president of the Bavarian Financial Center think tank.

 Gerke has been campaigning for Greece to quit the euro zone and return to the drachma as a way of helping it -- and the euro zone as a whole -- recover from the sovereign debt crisis that has hit the country and the European Union hard.